Al-Bashir (magazine): History and profile

 In 1888 the journal was given a certificate of honor and a silver medal from the Roman jubilee committee of Pope Leo XIII.
 A Belgian-born Jesuit and Orientalist Henri Lammens was one of the editors, and Philippe Cuche, an Arabic writer, was among the contributors and directors of the journal.
 Lammens served in the post twice, briefly in 1894 and then from 1900 to 1903.

-Al Bashir ceased publication in 1914.
+Al-Bashir ceased publication in 1914.
 The paper reemerged in 1924 and was again published by the Jesuit under the editorship of Lahad Khater.
-Al Bashir was in circulation until 1947 when it was permanently closed.
+It was one of the critics of Antoun Saadeh's Syrian Social Nationalist Party (SSNP) in the late 1930s.
+For Al-Bashir the SSNP was financed by Italy and Germany which were ruled by the Fascist parties and was attempting to create internal troubles in Lebanon and in Syria.
+Al-Bashir was in circulation until 1947 when it was permanently closed.